Do I Need a Lawyer for an Uncontested Adoption?

 - After a petition for adoption is filed, the court may require a “post-placement evaluation,” i.e., a DHS social worker will need to interview the custodial parent and stepparent and potentially conduct a home study.

-- The court will conduct an adoption hearing at which a judge can question the parents and the child and decide whether or not permitting the adoption is in the child’s best interest.
+- The court will conduct an adoption hearing at which a judge can question the parents and the child and decide whether or not permitting the adoption is in the best interests of the child.

 If at any point you have a question or concern about these procedures, an experienced law firm or law offices with an Oregon adoption attorney will be in the best position to provide you with answers.
 You will not be able to ask court employees for help.
 By law, they cannot provide legal advice or assistance to persons who file an adoption petition.